 While you might be able to take your car to a repair shop that isn’t dealer-certified, a custom-designed software program is a lot more complicated and delicate than your Subaru.
 If you hire an agency that takes a one-size-fits-all approach to implementing Magento, you’ll wind up with a site that is fraught with technical – and extremely costly – problems.

 We regularly have to redo eCommerce websites because of seriously flawed implementations carried out by agencies that aren’t Magento-certified.
 Just because developers seem competent – or even have experience with other platforms – that does not mean they know how to work with Magento!

 As we are a boutique firm with a smaller, nimbler team, our approach to Magento implementation is more streamlined than what you’ll find with other firms.
 As a result, we can offer far more competitive pricing to eCommerce companies, including large businesses that need equally sizable storefronts.

-Getting the Most from Your Magento Budget
+Magento Pricing: Get the Most from Your Budget

 You now have a better idea of what it will cost you to have a Magento site.

 Before I wrap things up, I want to leave you with some final thoughts to help ensure your success with finding the right team to launch your new site.